OS2Forms/os2forms_forloeb_profile/modules/os2forms_permissions_by_term/README.md

 - The Permissions by Term module adds a form element to the user form.
 - When a user visits an entity of the above mentioned this module checks for match between the entity and the users affiliation.
 If no match is found access is denied.
+- The first taxonomy term in the user_affiliation taxonomy should be "Anonymous" with Taxonomy term permissions allowed for "Anonymous users"-role.
+This allows editors to make nodes accessible to anonymous users while removing it in backend from views and dropdowns.